twhlynch/Rayne-SGM-to-OBJ/README.md

 # Credit

-- [Slin](https://github.com/Slin) for the original SGM Exporter and pointing out the fix for having multiple meshes.
+- [Slin](https://github.com/Slin) for the SGM Exporter and pointing out the fix for having multiple meshes.
+- [EBSpark](https://github.com/EB25Ball) for fixing UV mapping